TeamCodeStream/codestream-server/docs/README.md

   The inbound email service verifies the messages and injects into CodeStream by way of making API calls.
 Supplemental inbound email docs can be found [here](../inbound_email/docs/README.md).

-* [On-Prem Admin](../onprem_admin/README.md) - An admin server and browser
-  Single Page App for editing the configuration, monitoring the services and performing other maintenance functions for On-Prem installations.
-Supplemental onprem admin docs can be found [here](../onprem_admin/docs/README.md).